Plain English Summary

 Background and study aims

 Non-alcoholic fatty liver disease (NAFLD) is a term used to describe a range of conditions caused by a build-up of fat within the liver.
 A normal liver should have no, or very little, fat.
 Simple fatty liver, which is harmless, is common in people who are overweight or obese.
 Over time, however, simple fatty liver can develop into non-alcoholic steatohepatitis (NASH) where the liver becomes inflamed.
 At this stage, people might experience a dull ache in their abdomen but it often has no symptoms.
 Persistent inflammation of the liver can develop into fibrosis where fibrous scar tissue develops around liver cells and blood vessels.
 The liver is still able to function normally at this stage.
 The final stages are cirrhosis and end-stage liver disease, in which the scarring is so extensive that the liver shrinks, becomes lumpy and begins not to function normally.
 Recent information has shown that exercise may help people with fatty liver.
 It may help reduce the amount of fat in the liver by increasing the ability of the body to burn fat and increasing the sensitivity of the body to food.
 Evidence also suggests that exercise may help to reduce active injury and inflammation in the liver.
-We want to show the effect of exercise on the levels of fat, injury and inflammation in the liver and the sensitivity of the body to food.
+The aim of this study is to show the effect of exercise on the levels of fat, injury and inflammation in the liver and the sensitivity of the body to food.
 Understanding the relationship between exercise and liver injury is important in gaining acceptance of exercise in the management of fatty liver and avoiding excess weight gain.

 Who can participate?